Knowledge of the Present

 - 8. The investigation of facts, persons, intentions, and abstractions is a viable enterprise, and it has its ethical guidelines; those who depart from the guidelines are "dishonest" investigators.
 Ethics obtains.

 After all, I am going to waive the comparison.
 I don't care about SF.
-I don't care about the theoretical accountability of SF; let those who do care work it out for themselves.
+I don't care about the theoretical accountability of SF; let those who do care work that out for themselves.
 I care about history.
 And I find that SF has given me, as theory deduced from SF's practice as reported by SF himself, everything I need to go on working at history.
 I notice with some satisfaction that the last of the eight implicit SF principles takes us right back to Ranke: "So do the simplest moral qualities govern, even in science" (1843).
 The underlying ethos of history has thus advanced not at all in 160 years, and surely it is all the better for not having advanced.
-It had already reached, in 1843, the point of maximum clarity.
+It had already reached, in 1843, a condition of operative clarity.

-2 March 2002 / Contact The Project / Exit to Methodology Page
+27 June 2004 / Contact The Project / Exit to History Page